 Another perfect little cove this time from Shark Bay, Denham.
 A remote stretch of WA’s northern tip in the Francois Peron National Park.

 Shallow and warm waters, these photos were taken in winter.
 Apply for a permit and you can camp the night here.

 Perfect for canoeing and snorkeling and teeming with marine life.
 You can see more photos from Whalebone Beach.

 How do we compare?

-How do our best beaches compare to yours?
+How do our best beaches in Western Australia compare to yours?
 Leave us a comment below and let us know.

 See How Easy It Is to add This Post to Pinterest